jrehor/kcc/README.md

 A checkpoint exercise:

-1. take another close look at the code of `qs` function.
+1. take another good look at the code of `qs` function.
 2. try to retrace the steps of the analysis we did above.
 3. in a new k session, reproduce the `qs` from memory.